Election commission chief, two commissioners attended ‘informal interaction’ with PMO, says report

 Chief Election Commissioner Sushil Chandra and Election Commissioners Rajiv Kumar and Anup Chandra Pandey had participated in an “informal interaction” with the Prime Minister’s Office on November 16 despite voicing their reservations about it, The Indian Express reported on Friday.

-The “informal interaction” occurred a day after the electoral body received a letter from an official of the law ministry, which is the administrative body of the Election Commission.
+The “informal interaction” took place a day after the electoral body received a letter from an official of the law ministry, which is the administrative body of the Election Commission.

-The letter noted that Prime Minister Narendra Modi’s Principal Secretary PK Mishra will preside over a meeting on a common electoral roll and “expects CEC” to attend it.
+The letter noted that Prime Minister Narendra Modi’s Principal Secretary PK Mishra will preside over a meeting on a common electoral roll and “expects CEC [chief election commissioner]” to attend it.
 But the letter’s wording was viewed as summons, which went against the constitutional norms and had no precedent, according to a poll panel official, reported The Indian Express.

 The law ministry refused to answer The Indian Express’ questions on the note sent to the poll panel’s top officials.

-During the Winter Session on Friday, Congress MP Manish Tewari submitted an adjournment motion in the Lok Sabha to discuss the “propriety and autonomy of Election Commission and the independence of institutions”, reported ANI.
+On Friday, Congress MP Manish Tewari submitted an adjournment motion in the Lok Sabha to discuss the “propriety and autonomy of Election Commission and the independence of institutions”, reported ANI.

-The notice was submitted after taking note of the discussions between the chief election commissioner and the two election commissioners with the principal secretary.
+Tewari moved the motion after taking note of the discussions between the chief election commissioner and the two election commissioners with the principal secretary.

 Why does this raise questions?